KrakenProfessional/Azure-Linux-Verification-for-Windows/README.md

 additional Instructions:

 Run the AzureLinuxInstaller.bat, and it should handle things from there!
+(REQUIRES BOTH PS1 FILES IN THE SAME FOLDER)

 It will use the  users download folder  and it will create a folder called "AzureLinux"